szocske19/lecture-notes-wiki/mdsd/2016/2016_sirius.md

 1. Under the green arrow with the begin label, we can define an operation sequence to be executed.
 1. Create a new _change context_ and change the context to the container with the `var:container` expression.
 1. Create a new instance operation (right click on Begin -> New Operation -> Create Instance).
 1. Set its reference name to `entities`.

- _Note_: without any prefix, only the reference name.

- _Note_: field is related to the domain class of the diagram (or the container node) where we add the new instance.
+This reference belongs to the EntityRelationDiagram root object, we will add the new entity here.

-1. Set its type name to Entity, as we want to create a new Entity.
+1. Set its type name to `erdiagram.Entity`, as we want to create a new Entity.
 1. Set its variable name to `instance` (default).

  _Note_: you can refer to this object later (`var:<variable name>`).